YuXiaoyuYo/csgo-ezpause/README.md

 # Csgo Ezpause
-Everyone could ask a pause with command !pause,and everyone could use !unpause to unpause it.
+Everyone could ask a pause with !pause, and everyone could use !unpause to stop it.